Group fairness in dynamic refugee assignment: Algorithm with Distribution-Independent Vanishing Regret

-To finalize the presentation of the algorithm, we need to set its parameters (line \ref{algoline:cons-init} of Algorithm~\ref{algo:conservative}).
-In practice, these will be set in a data-driven way via Monte Carlo methods or parameter tuning (see Section~\ref{sec:numerical} for further discussion).
-For our analysis, we instantiate them as: \begin{small}
+Assuming the slackness property $\varepsilon>0$ and a $(\chi,\delta)-$sensitive fairness rule, we next set the parameters of $\alg$ (line \ref{algoline:cons-init} of Algorithm~\ref{algo:conservative}).
+In practice, these are set in a data-driven way via Monte Carlo methods or parameter tuning {without requiring the slackness property} (see Appendix~\ref{app:emp-setup} for further discussion).
+For our analysis, we instantiate parameters as: \begin{small}

-\end{small} This requires that the fairness rule has {positive slackness (Definition~\ref{def:slackness})}.
-A smaller value of $\beta$ yields larger values for $\Cex$, which makes it more difficult to satisfy \eqref{eq:cond-predict} and results in higher reserves, leading the algorithm to be more conservative by assigning more cases greedily.\footnote{This does not hold formally as a larger $\beta$ need not always increase the number of greedy assignments.}
+\end{small} We let $\beta$ be a function of $\delta$ in Algorithm~\ref{algo:conservative} and set the confidence bound $\gamma_g$ based on Lemma~\ref{lem:bpc-og-conc}.
+A smaller value of $\beta$ yields larger values for $\Cex$, making it more difficult to satisfy \eqref{eq:cond-predict}.
+Roughly speaking, this leads the algorithm to more frequently assign cases greedily.